A framework unifying some bijections for graphs and its connection to Lawrence polytopes: Lawrence polytopes

-To show the existence of triangulating atlas, we show the existence of acyclic signatures, which is implicitly proved in \cite{BBY} by making use of the following equivalent definition of acyclic signatures.
+The other direction is implied by the existence of a triangulating atlas.
+To show the existence of a triangulating atlas, we show the existence of an acyclic signature, which is implicitly proved in \cite{BBY} by making use of the following equivalent definition of acyclic signatures.

 \begin{lemma}\cite[Lemma 3.1.1]{BBY} Let $\sigma$ be a circuit signature of $\mathcal{M}$.
 Then $\sigma$ is acyclic if and only if there exists $\overrightarrow{w}\in\mathbb{R}^E$ such that $\overrightarrow{w}\cdot \overrightarrow{C}>0$ for each signed circuit $\overrightarrow{C}\in\sigma$, where the product is the usual inner product. \end{lemma}